When is Bike to Work Day?

-The San Francisco Bay Area’s 19th annual Bike to Work Day will take place on Thursday, May 9, 2013 with all nine Bay Area counties participating in the celebration.
+The Bay Area’s 24th annual Bike to Work Day will take place on Thursday, May 10, 2018 with all nine Bay Area counties participating in the celebration.
 The event is part of National Bike Month.

-Energizer Stations are located along Bay Area county commute routes where bicyclists can stop for refreshments, giveaways, and bicycling information or simply to be 'cheered on' by fellow participants.
-Energizer Stations will be open during morning commute hours and some will even re-open during the evening commute.
-Stay tuned for updated information about Energizer Station locations, Bike to Work Week activities and Bike to Work Day "after parties."
+Energizer stations are located along Bay Area county commute routes where bicyclists can stop for refreshments, giveaways, and bicycling information — or to simply be “cheered on” by fellow participants.
+Energizer stations will be open during morning commute hours and some will re-open during the evening commute.
+You can find more information about energizer station locations and local Bike to Work Week activities here.

-According to the 2007 American Community Survey 43,000 Bay Area residents use a bicycle as their primary means of getting to work every day.
-On Bike to Work Day, we expect hundreds of thousands of people to bike to work in the Bay Area, with many being first time bike commuters.
+According to the 2013 American Community Survey, over 62,000 Bay Area residents use a bicycle as their primary means of getting to work every day.
+According to the SFMTA, between 2014 and 2015 in San Francisco alone, bike commuting increased by 8.5 percent!
+On Bike to Work Day, we expect tens of thousands of people to bike to work across the Bay Area — with many being first-time bike commuters.

 Registration is not necessary.
 However, by pledging to ride through your local county, you’ll stay connected with activities going on in your community — and have the chance to win a fantastic bike tour donated by Exodus Travel!